-UWF has NOT submitted or received grant or contract funding specifically for this project and phases of the Innovation Network.
-However, in order to be transparent, on an annual basis UWF submits over 100 grant applications to federal, state and other entities and reports each submission and award across a spectrum of research other funded activity.
+UWF has NOT submitted or received grant or contract funding specifically for this project and phases of UWF Project 10[x].
+On an annual basis UWF submits over 100 grant applications to federal, state and other entities and reports each submission and award across a spectrum of research other funded activity.
 In our categories of awards for Cybersecurity, Advanced Manufacturing and Intelligent Systems/Robotics, our researchers have submitted grants in their areas of study.
 UWF has also received some legislative funding as listed below.
 The cluster areas proposed through UWF are strengths of the university and areas of high impact to the university.
 In UWF's ongoing grant activity, \$1,530,344 has been received to support foundational activity of UWF's Center for Cybersecurity and Advanced Manufacturing initiatives.
 Here are examples of recent grants in these three areas: